The Gospel of Jesus Christ - What Paul Preached

 Wellspring does not.

-This relocates assurance from Christ to an institution, transforms leaders into gatekeepers of spiritual legitimacy, and turns the gospel into a human managed process rather than a sovereign act of GodThis three-step gospel is historically associated with Oneness Pentecostal theology - a framework that Protestant, Catholic and Orthodox churches have consistently regarded as incompatible with the Christian faith. â€‹
+This relocates assurance from Christ to an institution, transforms human leaders into gatekeepers, and turns the gospel into a human-managed process rather than the sovereign act of God.

-In the sermon, the preacher testifies that he believed in Christ yet was not born again and did not receive the Holy Spirit until later instruction was given.
-This raises a critical question: if Christ Himself is the gate to the Kingdom, and Scripture teaches that entry into that Kingdom comes through the Spirit’s regenerating work, who is being credited with opening the gate - the Holy Spirit revealing Jesus Christ, or Norman James revealing the system he taught?
+In the sermon, the preacher testifies that he believed in Christ yet was not born again and did not receive the indwelling Holy Spirit until later instruction was given.
+This raises a critical question: if Christ Himself is the gate to the Kingdom, and Scripture teaches that entry into that Kingdom comes through the Spirit’s regenerating work, who is being credited with opening the gate to the kingdom - the Holy Spirit revealing Jesus Christ, or Norman James revealing the system he taught?

 Paul’s warning to the Galatians cuts against Wellspring, not for it

-Wellspring invokes Galatians to warn against “distortion” of the gospel.
+The preacher in this sermon invokes Galatians to warn against “distortion” of the gospel.

-But Paul’s concern in Galatians was this: adding requirements to faith that undermine the sufficiency of Christ
+But Paul’s concern in Galatians was this: adding requirements to faith that undermine the sufficiency of Christ.

 The irony is stark.